griffithlab/rnaseq_tutorial_wiki/DE-Visualization.md

 ##4-iii.
 CummeRbund R Analysis

-A separate R tutorial file has been provided in the github repo for part 2 of the tutorial: [Tutorial_Module4_Part2_CummeRbund.R](https://github.com/griffithlab/rnaseq_tutorial/blob/master/Rscripts/Tutorial_Module4_Part2_cummeRbund.R).

 The output of cuffdiff can be directly loaded into the R/BioConductor package to produce a sophisticated set of analysis results and visualizations.

 Navigate to the correct directory and then launch R: